T - The result object type returned by this futurepublic class ImmediateFailureListenableFuture<T>

 thread (if the future is already complete), or on the same thread which the future completes

 on.
-If the mapper function is very fast and cheap to run then ListenableFuture.map(Function)
+If the mapper function is very fast and cheap to run then ListenableFuture.map(Function) or

-for the executor can allow more efficient operation.
+providing null for the executor can allow more efficient operation.

-If your function returns a future, consider using ListenableFuture.flatMap(Function, Executor)
+If your function returns a future, consider using ListenableFuture.flatMap(Function, Executor) as an

 alternative.

-with the specified result typepublic <R> ListenableFuture<R> map(java.util.function.Function<? super T,? extends R> mapper, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimizeExecution)
+to invoke on this thread or future complete thread (depending on future state)ListenableFuture with the specified result typepublic <R> ListenableFuture<R> map(java.util.function.Function<? super T,? extends R> mapper, java.util.concurrent.Executor executor, ListenableFuture.ListenerOptimizationStrategy optimizeExecution)

-will be invoked.
+ListenableFutureExceptionUtils.handleException(Throwable) will be invoked.
 If you

 don't want mapped exceptions to be treated as unexpected / uncaught please see

-ListenableFuture.throwMap(Function, Executor, ListenerOptimizationStrategy)
+ListenableFuture.throwMap(Function, Executor, ListenerOptimizationStrategy).

 This can be easily used to chain together a series of operations, happening async until the